scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 **Important:** An implication of the above procedure is that path segments SHOULD be verifiable at time of use.
 It is not enough to rely on path segments being verified on insert since TRC updates that change the root key can invalidate a certificate chain.

-## Issuing a New Control Plane AS Certificate
+## Issuing Control Plane AS Certificates

 The steps REQUIRED to issue a new AS certificate are the following: